Subspecialty Certification Exam

 Exam Dates and Deadlines

-The Forensic Pathology Subspecialty Certification Exam is offered one weekend per year, generally every fall during the AOA OMED Conference.
-The application period opens in February/March.
+The Forensic Pathology Subspecialty Certification Exam is offered one weekend every fall.
+The application period opens in spring, and applications are due approximately three months prior to the exam date.

 Exam Content Outline